 As stewards of four of Canada's international bridge crossings, it is necessary to invest prudently in the maintenance, rehabilitation and at times, complete replacement of bridge and bridge plaza assets.
-For the upcoming year, FBCL's strategy with relations to capital acquisition is to only invest in projects which were committed to pre-COVID-19 pandemic or those projects that cannot be postponed to the following fiscal year.
+For the current year, FBCL's strategy with relation to capital acquisition is to only invest in projects which cannot be postponed to future fiscal years.
 The significant construction projects in the quarter included:

-- a) Cornwall: The replacement of the South Channel Bridge travellers is ongoing and will be completed in fiscal 2021-22.
-The travellers allow for routine maintenance and inspections of the structure. - b) Lansdowne: Enhancement to the security modernization were completed during this first quarter.
+- a) Cornwall: The replacement of the South Channel Bridge travellers is ongoing and is expected to be completed in the current fiscal year.
+The travellers allow for routine maintenance and inspections of the structure. - b) Lansdowne: There were no significant construction projects in the second quarter.